 Azure Monitor also offers an application map view which aggregates many transactions to show a topological view of how the systems interact, and what the average performance and error rates are.

 How to Enable Distributed Tracing

-Enabling via Application Insights SDKs
+Enabling via Application Insights through auto-instrumentation or SDKs

 With the proper Application Insights SDK installed and configured, tracing information is automatically collected for popular frameworks, libraries, and technologies by SDK dependency auto-collectors.
 The full list of supported technologies is available in the Dependency auto-collection documentation.